• Skip to primary navigation

 • Slice 1-2 inches off the ends of the asparagus spears.
 Assess to see if more needs to come off by testing a small slice.
 If it seems woody, cut off a little more from each stem.

-• Heat 2 teaspoons of olive oil in a 10 1/2 inch (27 centimeters) skillet until shimmering.
+• Heat 2 teaspoons of olive oil on medium heat in a 10 1/2 inch (27 centimeters) skillet until shimmering.
 Place half the asparagus in the pan, in one layer.
 It's okay if they're touching.
 The asparagus should sizzle.
 Sprinkle with 1/8 teaspoon of salt and a few twists of black pepper.
-Turn the heat to medium and pan fry for six minutes, flipping the asparagus over half way through cooking.
+Pan fry over medium heat for six minutes, flipping the asparagus half way through cooking.
 Some charring is okay.
 Transfer to a plate.
 Set aside.

 • Add the garlic, then, the first batch of asparagus back into the pan.
 Now, using a spatula, gently toss and shimmy the ingredients being careful not to break/bend the asparagus.
 Cook just long enough just to take the raw flavor off the garlic, about one minute.
 The garlic will become fragrant and turn a creamy-golden color.
 Remove from heat.

-• Sprinkle in the lemon juice and optional red pepper flakes, flip the ingredients again, incorporating the lemon and pepper flakes if using.
+• Sprinkle with lemon juice and optional red pepper flakes, flip the ingredients again, to incorporate.
 Taste for texture, salt and pepper.
 If softer asparagus is desired, give it another 30 seconds on the heat before testing again.
 Quickly transfer to a serving dish and serve right away.

 • To Store: Store in a lidded container in the refrigerator for up to three days.
 I do not recommend freezing this recipe.